 Using footnotes for citations

 This means that if you want to cite a source, you add a superscript number at the end of the sentence that includes the information from this source.

-This number corresponds to a footnote citation, where you include information such as the author, title of work, date, etc. What you include depends on the citation style.
+This number corresponds to a footnote or endnote citation, where you include information such as the author, title of work, date, etc. What you include depends on the citation style.